Part 5: Is AI really that simple?

 According to Gemini, the vocabulary seems to prioritise punctuation marks, with ‘!’ taking the coveted spot of tokenID [0].
 This suggests that the training data might be rich in expressive language, potentially from social media platforms like Discord.
 The model appears to have a strong affinity for code-related symbols and mathematical operators, hinting at possible inclusion of code repositories or technical discussions in the training data.

-Letters seem to be organised alphabetically, with uppercase letters preceding lowercase counterparts.
+Letters seem to be organised alphabetically, with uppercase letters preceding their lowercase counterparts.
 This suggests a sensitivity to case and a potential emphasis on lexical processing.
 While numbers initially appear sequentially, the later placement of larger numbers like ‘11’ and ‘111’ suggests a more complex tokenisation scheme that considers frequency and possibly sub-word units.

 Implications